 They may love eating outdoors, but Norwegians staunchly defend their limited working hours, and we’ve been hard-pressed to find restaurants open late night and on Sundays.
 That has probably been the hardest adjustment we’ve had so far.
 Since Matthew and I are working for an American company that keeps American hours, we don’t benefit from the strict, 7-hour Norwegian workday.
 Our days begin at 5:30 AM and we’re rarely home before 7:00 at night.
 Most stores close by 6:00 PM on weekdays and 3:00 PM on Saturdays, and absolutely nothing is open on Sundays, including most restaurants.
 See the problem?

-Our pattern has become that Saturdays are spent grocery shopping and errand-running while things are open.
-Sundays are reserved for cleaning the apartment, doing laundry, and catching up on other household chores.
+Since we often work half-days on the weekends, our pattern has become that Saturday afternoons are spent grocery shopping and errand-running while things are open.
+Sunday p.m.’s are reserved for cleaning the apartment, doing laundry, and catching up on other household chores.
 If we’re lucky, we can squeeze in a visit to a park or a museum (they’re two of the few entertainment venues open on Sundays.)

 One of our favorite spots to visit is Vigeland’s Parken, right down the street.
 It’s filled with hundreds of works by sculptor Gustav Vigeland, a local-boy-who-made-good (and also happened to possess a hotly debated reputation as a Nazi sympathizer.)
 His socialist leanings are evident in both his subject matter — the Human Condition — and his style, which depicts stoic and rather stocky nude men, women, and children engaged in everyday interactions, such as playing, fighting, loving, and dying.
 Supposedly the park has more naked statues than any other outdoor display worldwide.